 followed them out.
 Before leaving, Stephanie stopped and looked angrily at me.

-apologized for Shays behavior, and told us that Shays would be terminated from the
+hurt.
+He apologized for Shays behavior, and told us that Shays would be

-laughing.
+started laughing.
 I stood up and reenacted Shays dropping to the ground.
 Everyone

 in the room started laughing at my antics.
 Chris walked up and pretended he was

 Bernie came in a few minutes later and explained why Shays had been so upset.